 Uterine ruptures are caused by an imbalance between the strain on the uterine wall and the stability of the uterus.
-The most common cause of rupture during delivery are normally a relative imbalance in case of too narrow maternal pelvis, cervical dystocia or impossible delivery positions of the unborn.
-Ruptures that are independent of delivery usually result after previous surgeries that injured the uterus (e.g. myoma enucleation, s/p Caesarian section).
+The most common cause of rupture during delivery is normally a relative imbalance in case of too narrow maternal pelvis, cervical dystocia or impossible delivery position of the unborn.
+Ruptures that are independent of delivery usually result after previous surgeries that injured the uterus (e.g. myoma enucleation, s/p Caesarean section).

 Symptoms and Diagnosis of Uterine Rupture

 Symptoms of uterine rupture

-Typical warning signals for uterine rupture are very frequent labor that may even develop into hyperactive labor.
+Typical warning signals for a uterine rupture are very frequent labor that may even develop into hyperactive labor.
 Patients appear anxious and complain about severe pain and tenderness.

 Clinical diagnosis of a uterine rupture

-The diagnosis of uterine rupture can usually be done clinically.
+The diagnosis of a uterine rupture can usually be done clinically.
 The acute bleeding can cause hypovolemic shock, which poses a threat to the fetus.
 Heart sounds and movements of the unborn cannot be detected anymore.

 It is possible for a complete uterine rupture to manifest after vaginal birth.
 The severe hemorrhage occurs only afterwards since the child prevented it before.
 This can very rapidly lead to shock.

 Therapy of Uterine Rupture

 In case of impending rupture, a tocolysis is initiated.
-This can be done for example with sympathomimetic drugs or intravenous magnesium sulfate.
-Subsequently, a Caesarian section is carried out.
+This can be done, for example, with sympathomimetic drugs or intravenous magnesium sulfate.
+Subsequently, a Caesarean section is carried out.

-A Caesarian section should be done in the case of suspected or previous ruptures.
-Vaginal delivery would be a contraindication in such circumstances.
+A Caesarean section should be done in the case of suspected or previous ruptures.
+A vaginal delivery would be a contraindication in such circumstances.

-After delivery via Caesarian section it has to be decided whether a suture of the rupture is possible or a hysterectomy should be done.
-In case of hypovolemic shock, fluid replacement under simultaneous control of blood pressure is necessary.
+After delivery via Caesarean section, it has to be decided whether a suture of the rupture is possible, or if a hysterectomy should be done.
+In case of hypovolemic shock, fluid replacement, under simultaneous control of blood pressure, is necessary.

 The correct answers can be found below the references.

-1. Which of the following statements is most likely a cause of uterine rupture?
+1. Which of the following statements is most likely a cause of a uterine rupture?